Garden Watering Restrictions in Upper Hutt

 - Ignore the breach notice and do nothing.

-If you write to us and your explanation is not accepted, and you choose not to donate to charity, Council will prosecute you.
+If you write to us and your explanation is not accepted, and you choose not to donate to charity, Council will prosecute you (also if you ignore the breach notice and do nothing).
 Please note that a guilty verdict will be recorded as a criminal conviction.
 This may affect your options or eligibility when attempting to apply for employment and/or travel overseas.

 For more information, download our Water restriction bylaw breach flyer.(PDF, 94KB)